The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Simulation Study

-The performance of the dual algorithms is on average superior in all of the simulated scenarios, achieving a higher sensitivity for the same level of FPs.
-The dual PC offers both a lower FPRp and higher TPR than the classic PC algorithm for the same value of the significance level $\alpha$.
-This is likely due to the dual PC running far fewer conditional independence tests, as shown in figure \ref{fig:counts_2pa}).
-In fact, in the simulated scenarios the dual version of the PC algorithm appears to require on average at most one third of the number of tests performed by the classic PC algorithm.
-The results for skeletons and pattern graphs can be found in figures \ref{fig:skeleton_2pa} and \ref{fig:pattern_2pa} of the appendix \ref{appe}.
+On average, the performance of the dual algorithms is superior in all simulated scenarios, achieving a higher sensitivity for the same level of FPs.
+For equal values of the significance level $\alpha$, the dual PC offers both: a lower FPRp and higher TPR than the classic PC algorithm.
+One possible explanation is that the dual PC runs far fewer conditional independence tests, as shown in figure \ref{fig:counts_2pa}).
+In fact, in the simulated scenarios, the dual version of the PC algorithm performed, on average, at most one-third of the number of tests the classic PC algorithm performed.

 Figure \ref{fig:time_2pa} shows the distribution of run-times of the different methods in estimating the CPDAG, with the significance level $\alpha$ set to $5\%$.
-On average the dual PC algorithm is roughly one order of magnitude faster than the classic implementation of the PC algorithm.
-The result persists across the different simulation settings.
-As expected, the stable versions of both algorithms take longer since they require more conditional independence tests to be carried out.
-However, the increased computational cost does not appear to have as high a price on the dual version as the classic PC.
-This is again likely due to the dual PC carrying out fewer tests and therefore the added computational cost of not deleting the edges immediately is not overly burdensome.
+On average, the dual PC algorithm is roughly one order of magnitude faster than the classic implementation of the PC algorithm.
+The advantage persists across the different combinations of sample and graph sizes.
+As expected, the stable versions of both algorithms take longer since they require more conditional independence tests.
+The increased computational cost appears more contained in the dual version than in the classic PC.
+Again, the reason may be that the dual PC requires fewer tests, while the added computational cost of delaying an edge deletion is not overly burdensome.

-The estimation accuracy and running times for sparser graphs generated with an expected number of parents of $d=1.5$ are in accordance with the results for $d=2$.
-We defer the exact results to the appendix \ref{appe}.
+Figures \ref{fig:skeleton_2pa} and \ref{fig:pattern_2pa} in the appendix display the ROC-like curves for skeletons and pattern graphs.
+Further results in the appendix show that the estimation accuracy and run times for sparser graphs with an expected number of parents of $d=1.5$ agree with the results for $d=2$.